pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 The version number is stored in a text file (`VERSION`) in the root of the Herbert and Horace source.
 This will follow [semantic versioning](https://semver.org/) and is used in the build process to set the version number in the MATLAB and compiled C++ components.

 ### Deployment on ISIS computational services machines
 To provide rapid response to user request, bug-fixes and all advantages of constant deployment process, the release code is rapidly available to users who uses ISIS computational resources to process the results of their experiments.
 The services, providing these resources are currently iDaaaS and ISISCOMPUTE services.
-These services provide to users pool of virtual (iDaaaS) or real (ISISCOMPUTE) Linux machines, connected to the common parallel file system.
+These services provide users with pool of virtual (iDaaaS) or real (ISISCOMPUTE) Linux machines, connected to the common parallel file system.

-By agreement, each machine of the pool has folder `/usr/locam/mprogs/` containing number of symbolic links to  `Horace`, `Herbert`, `Horace_bugfix` and `Herbert_bugfix` clones of github repositorues of the appropriate packages.
-In addition to that, it contains also reference  `/usr/locam/mprogs/User` pointing to the folder containing Horace, Herbert and parallel MPI workers initialization scripts.
+By agreement, each machine of the pool has folder `/usr/locam/mprogs/` containing number of symbolic links to  `Horace`, `Herbert`, `Horace_bugfix` and `Herbert_bugfix` clones of the github repositorues of the appropriate packages.
+In addition to that, it contains also reference  `/usr/local/mprogs/User` pointing to the folder containing Horace, Herbert and parallel MPI workers initialization scripts.
 *Startup.m* script auto-generated on all service machines intended for the users of inelastic experiments, enables Herbert/Horace code when Matlab starts.

-The details of the packages installation and deoployment on the ISIS machines are provided in [](http://)
+The details of the packages installation and deoployment on the ISIS machines are provided in [ISIS Release Process documentation](11_ISIS_release.md)

-As soon as release branch is tagged and created in the repository, manual build/release process is preformed in the private area of an ISISCOMPUTE or iDaaaS machine to obtain release artifacts for the computational service.
-This will be automated in a future, as [iDaaaS testing pipeline](https://github.com/pace-neutrons/Horace/issues/271) is implemented.
-The releaser then manually checks out the release branch into `Herbert_git/Horace_git` areas referenced by links above and copies the release artifacts into appropriate places of the code tree.
+As soon as release branch is tagged and created in the repository according to the release  process, the code, exposed through the links above is checked out and switched to the recently released, so users can user the released version of the code.

-The similar release operation is performed for `Herbert_bugfix/Horace_bugfix` areas described below.

-The script which automates these operations and performs internal releases as one-click operation will be developed in the nearest future.

 ### Patch releases